On the fractional relaxation equation with Scarpi derivative: Special cases for transition function

 \section{Special cases for transition function $\alpha(t)$}

 In this section our aim is to apply general theory developed in the previous section to special cases of transition functions.
 As already said in Section 2, only functions satisfying certain properties will be among candidates to be considered as transition functions.
 Namely, we work with function $\alpha(t)$ whose LT exists and is explicitly known, and whose behaviour at the boundary points of its domain is controlled: $\lim\limits_{t\to0+}\alpha(t),\lim\limits_{t\to\infty}\alpha(t)\in(0,1)$.
 One of the main functions satisfying such conditions are certainly the exponential function with prescribed rate and the order transition function of Mittag-Leffler type (\cite{PERSPEKTIVA}, \cite{GarrappaNumerickoResenje}).
+It is also interesting to look at how our derived results, mainly \eqref{konacnoResenje} compare to well known results when the order of fractional derivative is constant.